Moyosore1605/alx-system_engineering-devops/README.md

-This is a directory containing 2 other folders of some shell scripting More info about the scripts in the readme in the respective subdirectories
+This is a directory containing folders of some shell scripting More info about the scripts in the readme in the respective subdirectories